U.S. Ski & Snowboard: Location

 U.S. Ski & Snowboard is located at 1 Victory Lane, Park City, Utah 84060.
 In May 2009, U.S Ski & Snowboard moved into its new national training and education facility, the Center of Excellence.
-The facility serves as a training base for elite athletes as well as an education center, providing valuable information to U.S. Ski & Snowboard's 425 local clubs nationwide through Center of Excellence TV.
+The facility serves as a training base for elite athletes as well as an education center.

 Controversy

 In 2022, U.S. Senator Chuck Grassley (R-Iowa) alleged that U.S. Ski & Snowboard had been interfering with a United States Center for SafeSport investigation into charges by three former American athletes and a former U.S. Ski & Snowboard employee against head coach Peter Foley, who coached the U.S. Snowboard team from 1994 to 2022.
 U.S. Ski & Snowboard President and CEO Sophie Goldschmidt pushed back on the claims the organization had interfered in the probe.
 After former snowboardcross Olympian Callan Chythlook-Sifsof accused Foley of sexually and racially inappropriate remarks in Instagram posts, and others accused Foley of sexual misconduct, he was temporarily suspended by SafeSport, and then dismissed by U.S. Ski & Snowboard.
 By August 2022, at least five women had made reports to SafeSport regarding Foley's behavior.

+On August 8, 2023, after an 18-month investigation, SafeSport suspended Foley for ten years for sexual misconduct.